nerdschoolbergen/modern-javascript-and-web-apis/exercise-3/README.md

 You will learn to:

 - Create a list that displays the movie titles
-- Create a grid of tiles to display movie data
+- Create a grid of cards to display movie data
-- Display movie posters in the tiles
+- Display movie posters in the cards

 ## 3.1 A simple list of movie titles